ArashPartow/exprtk/readme.txt

 This function will collect all the variable symbols in a given  string representation of an expression and  return them in an STL  compatible sequence  data structure  (eg: std::vector,  dequeue etc)  specialised upon a std::string type.
-An example use of the routine is as follows:
+If an error occurs during the parsing of  the expression  then  the return  value  of the  function  will be  false, otherwise it will be  true.
+An example use  of the given routine is as
+follows:

    std::string expression = "x + abs(y / z)";

    std::vector<std::string> variable_list;

-   exprtk::collect_variables(expression,variable_list);
+   if (exprtk::collect_variables(expression, variable_list))
+   {
       for (auto var : variable_list)
       {
          ...
       }
+   }
+   else
+     printf("An error occured.");

 (b) collect_functions
 This function will collect all the function symbols in a given  string representation of an expression and  return them in an STL  compatible sequence  data structure  (eg: std::vector,  dequeue etc)  specialised upon a std::string type.
-An example use of the routine is as follows:
+If an error occurs during the parsing of  the expression  then  the return  value  of the  function  will be  false, otherwise it  will be true.
+An example  use of the given routine is as
+follows:

    std::string expression = "x + abs(y / cos(1 + z))";

-   std::deque<std::string> variable_list;
+   std::deque<std::string> function_list;

-   exprtk::collect_functions(expression,function_list);
+   if (exprtk::collect_functions(expression, function_list))
+   {
       for (auto func : function_list)
       {
          ...
       }
+   }
+   else
+     printf("An error occured.");

+Note: When either the 'collect_variables'  or 'collect_functions' free functions  return  true  -  that  does  not  necessarily  indicate the expression itself is  valid.
+It is  still possible that  when compiled the expression may have certain  'type' related errors - though  it is highly likely  that no  semantic errors  will occur  if either  return true.

+Note: The  default interface  provided for  both the collect_variables and collect_functions  free_functions, assumes  that expressions  will only be utilising  the ExprTk reserved  funnctions (eg: abs,  cos, min etc).
+When user defined functions are  to be used in an expression,  a symbol_table  instance  containing  said functions  can  be  passed to either routine, and  will be incorparated  during the compilation  and Dependent Entity  Collection processes.
+In the  following example,  a user  defined  free  function   named  'foo'  is  registered   with  a symbol_table.
+Finally  the   symbol_table  instance  and   associated expression string are passed to the exprtk::collect_functions routine.

+   template <typename T>
+   T foo(T v)
+   {
+      return std::abs(v + T(2)) / T(3);
+   }

+   ......

+   exprtk::symbol_table<T> sym_tab;

+   symbol_table.add_function("foo",foo);

+   std::string expression = "x + foo(y / cos(1 + z))";

+   std::deque<std::string> function_list;

+   if (exprtk::collect_functions(expression, sym_tab, function_list))
+   {
+      for (auto func : function_list)
+      {
+         ...
+      }
+   }
+   else
+     printf("An error occured.");

 (c) compute